jangita/docker-raspbian-temp/README.md

 To run, install docker and type

 ```
-docker run -d --name raspbian-temp -v /sys/class/thermal/thermal_zone0/temp:/app/temp -v /etc/hostname:/app/hostname  -e POST_INTERVAL=10 -e POST_URL="http://docker-raspbian.jangita.com/temp" raspbian-temp
+docker run -d --name raspbian-temp -v /sys/class/thermal/thermal_zone0/temp:/app/temp -v /etc/hostname:/app/hostname  -e POST_SECONDS=10 -e POST_URL="http://docker-raspbian.jangita.com/temp" raspbian-temp-post
 ```

 ## Can I configure which URL it POSTs to and how often it POSTs ?

 Yes!
-Just  change the environment variables POST_URL and POST_INTERVAL which in the above commands points to my test server and 10 seconds.
+Just  change the environment variables POST_URL and POST_SECONDS which in the above commands points to my test server and 10 seconds.
 This is how often the temperature is checked and posted and which URL the details are posted to.

 ## What format does it POST in?

 The information is posted as JSON on the HTTP body like so
 ```
     {
-        "host": "myraspberry
+        "host": "myraspberry"
         "temp": 338459
     }
 ```